My Mom Doesn’t Go Anywhere Without Her Sewing Machine

 She always makes it happen.
 Whatever we need, my brother, sister, and I, she is quick to thread the needle and create something beautiful.

 Every time my mom visits my sister, who now has kids of her own, she arrives with the sewing machine in tow.
-Curtains, much-loved pillows, bunting for birthday parties emblazoned with the names of her grandkids—fabric heirlooms constantly proceed from her sewing machine.
-She’s always taking on new projects.
-I don’t know how much my mom actually enjoys sewing, but she has been good at it all my life, and all of hers—she learned it from her mother.
+Curtains, pillows, bunting for birthday parties emblazoned with the names of her grandkids—she’s always taking on new projects.
+She has been good at it all my life, and all of hers—she learned it from her mother.
 I get the feeling that no matter how challenging the project, being able to present someone she loves with something she created is always worth it.

 You may also be interested in: